Ibrahim1092/HexaShop/README.md

 ### About_Us Page
 Modify About_Us Page Design And Details (Images , Links )
 # Shopping Cart
-Contains details of the products chosen by the user (image , details , price) The user can remove a product from the shopping cart or modify the product quantity
+Contains details of the products chosen by the user (image , details , price) <br />
+The user can remove a product from the shopping cart or modify the product quantity
 # Authentication
 Only the admins can access the dashboard